Meeting Time: January 31, 2023 at 5:00pm PST

 • Default_avatar

-donald ambroziak over 1 year ago
+donald ambroziak almost 2 years ago

 Please spend the money on something actually useful, like education.